 \subsection{Motivation}

 Let us consider a crystalline state with the equilibrium density profile $n_{\eq}$.
-For a small displacement field $u$, the number density field $n$ in the deformed crystal is given by
+For a small displacement field $u$, the number density field $n$ in the deformed crystal is

-The determinant in the right-hand side represents the change of the volume element by the deformation.
-We require that the microscopic displacement field $\hat{u}$ should satisfy Eq. (\ref{eq:du}) if we replace $n$ by the microscopic number density field $\hat{n}$.
-By expanding the relation up to $O(u^2)$, we get
+The determinant on the right-hand side represents the change in the volume element due to the deformation.
+We require the microscopic displacement field $\hat{u}$ to satisfy Eq.~\eqref{eq:du} if we replace $n$ with the microscopic number density field $\hat{n}$.
+By expanding the relation up to $O(u^2)$, we obtain

 where $\delta \hat{n} \coloneqq \hat{n} - n_{\eq}$ is the deviation of the number density field from the equilibrium profile.
-Since we are concerned with the macroscopic displacement field, $\hat{u}$ is assumed to have only the Fourier components in the first Brillouin zone.
+Because we are concerned with the macroscopic displacement field, $\hat{u}$ is assumed to have only the Fourier components in the first Brillouin zone.
 Then, the above relation in momentum space becomes